May 29 – June 5, 2019 – Sol Duc Hot Springs to Quinault River

 In the late 1800s, the first Governor of Washington State, Elisha P. Ferry said, “The country shut in by the Olympic Mountains…has never, to the positive knowledge of old residents of the territory, been trodden by the foot of man, white or Indian…investigation of all claims of travelers has invariably proved that they have only traversed its outer edges (Parratt, Page 107, Gods and Goblins).”
 Mount Ferry was subsequently named for him, due to his influence in Olympic exploration which was the impetus for the original Press Expedition of 1889-90.

-Easy travel beyond Mount Ferry led us up and over the Ferry Glacier to a pass.
+Our exploration beyond Mount Ferry led us up and over the Ferry Glacier to a pass.
 From there, we skied Mount Ferry’s southwest face and traveled into Elkhorn Creek, eventually traversing above gorges to the base of the Elkhorn Glacier (4600’).
 A narrow river gorge diverged upward into the glacier.
 Like the earlier Ferry Glacier we’d crossed, there is little, if any ice remaining.
 Many of these glaciers are/were more than 40,000 years old, having survived the last cycle recession 15,000 years ago when the Puget Arm of Cordilleran ice sheet retreated from the region.

 The travel to Bear Pass Glacier is unique.
 The thread of snow that marks the way is a compilation of massive cornices that lumber above airy cliffs.
 We dared safety and traced them like ski-acrobats, highlining our way downward between boulders and space.